Son charged with murdering his mum

 Police began looking for Ms Sleeman on Tuesday last week, shortly after she contacted police to notify them of a disturbance at her Elanora home.

-A police statement alleged officers when they arrived at Ms Sleeman’s home found blood at the property and a doormat on fire which was quickly extinguished, however nobody was located.
+A police statement alleged officers when they arrived at her home found blood at the property and a doormat on fire which was quickly extinguished, however nobody was located.

 The search ended two days later when they recovered her body from a car parked inside a garage at Windsor, in Brisbane’s inner north.